Einsteinder/pajamastollamas/README.md

 You will need to seed the database using npm run seed
 You will need to start the server and worker using npm run server
 From this, you can navigate the front end client, and may interact with the database
-Your credentials for using the service are the username "Professor" and the password "greatpassword"
+Your credentials for using the service are the username "prof@test.com" and the password "greatpassword"